davidbelhamou/DE-test/README.md

 # How to run

-git clone the repo
+- git clone the repo
-cd to
+- cd to mobileye-interview directory
+- run command python main.py